-The CFO is a direct report of the CEO and had also a dotted line to the Insurance Chief Financial Officer.
+The CFO is a direct report of the CEO and also has a dotted line to the I,P&I Chief Financial Officer.
 He is a member of the Management Committee and a regular attendee of the Board and the Audit Committee.